Best Native Grasses for Bird Cover and Beneficial Insects

 - Structure that catches snow and leaf litter

-A good compromise is to cut back only part of the planting in late winter, if needed, and leave the rest until spring.
+If cleanup is necessary, cut back only part of the planting in late winter and leave the rest until spring.
+That way, wildlife still has protection during the most difficult months.

 Limit fertilizer and irrigation

-Native grasses generally do not need heavy feeding.
-Excess fertilizer can encourage weak growth and more weeds.
-Once established, many species require little supplemental watering except during drought.
+Native grasses generally do not need heavy fertilizer.
+Too much can encourage weak growth, reduce natural structure, and increase weed pressure.
+Once established, many species need very little supplemental watering except during drought.

 Use selective cleanup